approachable-io/software-interview-prep/README.md

 ### Stash & Pop

-Sometime, you make a few changes, and you're not quite ready to commit them, but you need to store them somewhere safe, and you don't want to make a separate branch for them?
+Sometime, you make a few changes, and you're not quite ready to commit them, but you need to store them somewhere safe.
 This is the time for stashing and popping!

 If I've made changes to the `README.md` file, and I wanted to stash it away, all I have to do is: